 Entrees are served with your choice of a garden salad or steamed vegetables, your choice of a light soup and steamed rice or plain noodles, a refreshing departure from the seemingly de rigueur standard of miso soup and a garden salad.
 The garden salad (mostly iceberg lettuce) has a light drizzle of a citrus-based vinaigrette dressing.
 The steamed vegetable medley features green beans, carrots, broccoli, onions and mushrooms all prepared al dente.
 You could hardly call the noodles “plain” because they have a distinct sweet-soy flavor and are quite good.

-The sushi menu is extensive, highlighting regular (maki) rolls, not all containing raw fish as well as more pricey “Chef’s special rolls.”
-The versatility of the Dragon Roll is demonstrated in four different ways.
+4 December 2010: The sushi menu is extensive, highlighting maki rolls (a type of sushi roll that includes toasted seaweed nori rolled around vinegar-flavored rice and various fillings, not all containing raw fish as well as more pricey “Chef’s special rolls.”
 Nigiri sushi (vinegared rice with a piece of fish on top), sashimi, hand rolls and tempura rolls are also available.
 As do most sushi restaurants in Albuquerque, Pacific Paradise panders to locals with a maki roll named for our fair city.
 The Albuquerque Roll (green chili (sic) tempura, avocado, cucumber) is quite good although the tempura sheathe somewhat masks the piquancy of the green chile.

-On the day of our inaugural visit, the sushi special of the day was the intriguingly named “Lobster Roll,” which conjured memories of the Clam Shack in Kennebunkport, Maine where the best lobster roll in the universe is made.
+4 December 2010: On the day of our inaugural visit, the sushi special of the day was the intriguingly named “Lobster Roll” (Crabmeat, Avocado and Cucumber Inside, Baked with Lobster & Chef’s Special Sauce on Top) which didn’t quite conjure up memories of the Clam Shack in Kennebunkport, Maine where the best lobster roll in the universe is made.
 While we didn’t expect any maki roll could come close to approximating the Maine specialty, we hoped for something accentuating the unctuous flavors of sweet, succulent lobster.
 Alas, this roll (crab meat, avocado and cucumber on the inside baked with lobster and “chef’s special sauce” on top) obfuscated the flavor of lobster because of a cloying sauce.
 Not even an immersion in the wasabi-soy bath mitigated that sweetness.

 A visit to Pacific Paradise may not be paradise on Earth, but it does offer a culinary journey to the flavors of the Pacific and you won’t have to travel across the ocean to get them.